Cosmic-Chatter/Constellation/control_server/README.md

 1. Download the files from GitHub and place them somewhere permanent.
 2. From a terminal within the directory, run `python3 -m pip install --upgrade -r requirements.txt` or ensure you have the below requirements satisfied.
-3. Edit `currentExhibitConfiguration.ini` to update the required parameters as described [here](#basic-configuration).
+3. Run `python3 start_control_server.py` to start the server.
-4. Run `python3 control_server.py` to start the server
+4. If this is your first time launching Control Server, a setup wizard will ask you several questions in the terminal.
+These questions will generate a starter `galleryConfiguration.ini` file.
 5. To use the web console, open a browser and go to `http://<control_server_ip>:<control_server_port>`.

 If you wish to run multiple control servers so you can manage separate galleries independently, you must create a separate directory and instance of the server files for each server you wish to instantiate.
 Each server will need its own port, but they can all share the same IP address.